JaredR33/EDA/README.md

 # EDA

-## Exploratory Data Analisys about inmigration in Spain
+Exploratory Data Analisys about inmigration in Spain
-### Do inmigrantes receive a lower salary than people from Spain?
+_ Do inmigrantes receive a lower salary than people from Spain?
+- is there a gender diference between inmigrant´s salaries?
+- conclusion